Our story begins seven years after the Union of House Harte and House Manning, and many things have come to pass…

 Darrin Manning has married Eilene Harte and the couple live together in Castle Harte, ruling the old House Harte lands for the Manning family.
 It is rumored that they are married in name only, living in separate wings of the house, and Lady Eilene is known to show public disdain for the antics and decisions of her husband.

 , who had gone to live with the Mannings, died an untimely death less than a year later, his throat ripped out by a wolf while he was out in the woods.
-His death and several others to follow after, namely Sir Andrew
+His death and several others to follow after, namely a young knight named Sir Andrew

-Rufus the poisoner has not been seen again, and despite Hede’s intense scrutiny in Restov, no one has ever heard of a fat merchant fitting his description.
-The only Lady Charlene of House Lucchio in Restov weighs 300lbs and has blonde hair.
+The poisoner, sometimes referred to as Rufus, has not been seen again, and despite Hede’s intense scrutiny in Restov, no one has ever heard of a fat merchant fitting his description, apart from only Lady Charlene of House Lucchio in Restov, who weighs 300lbs and has blonde hair.